Aref-Akminasi/aws-developer-associate/DynamoDB.md

 ### Solutions

 - Exponential backoff
-- Use distribute parition keys
+- Use distributed parition keys
 - If it is RCU issue, we can use **DynamoDB Accelerator (DAX)**

 ## DynamoDB - Writing Operations